- 09 Aug 2022

 Accepted values for each column:

-contains invalid properties), the input will fail to start.
-An error describing the specific issue will be logged in
+When the Palo Alto input starts, the validity of each CSV configuration is checked.
+If the CSV is malformed or contains invalid properties, the input will fail to start.
+An error describing the specific issue is logged in the

-graylog-server log file and also displayed at the top of the
+graylog-server log file and will be displayed at the top of the

 The mappings for each type look like this on the add/edit input page:

-The mappings built into the plugin by default are based on the following PAN OS 8.1 specifications.
-If you are running PAN OS 8.1, then there is no need to edit the mappings.
-However, if you are running a different version of PAN OS, please reference the official Palo Alto Networks log fields documentation that that version and customize the mappings on the Add/Edit Input page accordingly.
+The default mappings built into the plugin are based on the following PAN-OS 8.1 specifications.
+If running PAN-OS 8.1, then there is no need to edit the mappings.
+However, if running a different version of PAN-OS, please reference the official Palo Alto Networks log fields documentation for that version, and customize the mappings on the Add/Edit Input page accordingly.

-This input auto detect if the data that is ingested is from Version 9.0 or 9.1.
-Since the release of Graylog 3.3.6 the later is supported automatically and will work out of the box.
+PAN-OS 9 input auto-detects if the ingested data is from Version 9.0 or 9.1.
+Since the release of Graylog 3.3.6, the latter is supported automatically and will work out of the box.

-The previous possible adjustments are not longer needed.
+The previous possible adjustments are no longer needed.

-We have included a links to a few recent versions here for reference.
+We have included links to a few recent versions here for reference.